home-assistant/hassbian-scripts/docs/cli/helpers.md

 ## hassbian.developer.test.pr

-Install a spesific PR for testing.
+Install a specific PR for testing.

 ## hassbian.info.general.all_suites